 This post may contain affiliate sales links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please see my full disclaimer policy for details.

 For warm days (or in our case, hot Texas days) call for cold, refreshing margaritas.
-This strawberry margarita recipe uses 5 simple ingredients and can be prepared and served on the rocks or frozen, perfect with a side of chips and queso or guac.
+This strawberry margarita recipe uses 5 simple ingredients and can be prepared and served on the rocks or frozen, perfect with a side of chips and queso or guacamole.

 Key Ingredients and Substitutions